aryangan/countries/README.md

 Finally, each country can be clicked on to see a modal pop up with additional information about that country.
 This pop up will display languages, capital city, currency, country code, and regional bloc.
 If a country does not have one of these, it will display "None".
 For example, Antartica does not have a capital city, and hence that part of the additional info will display as "None" when the country is clicked on.

+# Theme Switching

+In order to switch between light and dark mode, the user must click the 'Switch Theme' button in the upper left hand corner of the screen.
+This way, they will be able to see the change in real time.

 # Running Application

 To run this application, in the project directory, you can run: